hirusenevirathne/Mapty-App/README.md

 # Mapty App
- Track Workout Location in a Map
+ Track your Workout location in a Map

+Get our current location, and you can add your workout and its locations. and it will automatically save in your browser.